gearglow/ReptiliaWithATwist/The List.md

 "Great, now I'm soggy *and* starving," Ron grumbled.
 The others could only agree.

 Luna split off to the Ravenclaw table, and the others took seats midway down the Gryffindor table.
 Elysia scanned the staff table, noting that there were more empty seats than usual.
-One, she presumed, was Prof. McGonagall's, and another was Hagrid's, as both were busy with the first-years.
+One, she presumed, was Professor McGonagall's, and another was Hagrid's, as both were busy with the first-years.
 And then it clicked: the remaining empty seat was the Defense Against the Dark Arts teacher.

 "Wonder who they got for DADA this year," she murmured to the others.